Use this announcement bar to draw your user’s attention to important updates and deals.

 • Trained athletes

-• Pregnant women in the last trimester of pregnancy (improves blood flow to fetus)
+• Pregnant women in the last trimester of pregnancy (improves blood flow to the fetus)

 • Individuals with panic disorders